HFAiLab/alphafold-optimized/README_en.md

 [English][[简体中文]](README.md)

-Alphafold 2 is a model for protein structure prediction, released by DeepMind in July 2021.
-It reached a TM Score of 90 in CASP14 Challenge, which is the SOTA of protein structure prediction task.

 In this project, we optimized the training speed of Alphafold.
-The model is built upon Openfold's pytorch version of Alphafold, and we speed up training by optimizing data processing, data loading, and CUDA operator optimization provided by hfai.nn module.
+The model is built upon [Openfold](https://github.com/aqlaboratory/openfold)'s pytorch version of Alphafold, and we speed up training by optimizing data processing, data loading, and CUDA operator optimization provided by hfai.nn module.

 ## Usage

-### Environment Setup
+### Requirements

+    python>=3.8
+    pip install -r requirements.txt

 ### Data Preprocessing